If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 3D Mode Switch

-Game Genie code AAEAGENY (Japanese cartridge) or NYEAGAAE (US) will re-enable the 3D mode select switch.
+Game Genie code AAEAGENY (JJ: Tobidase Daisakusen Part II) or NYEAGAAE (The 3-D Battles of World Runner) will re-enable the 3D mode select switch.
 To change the default 3D-mode for each version, hold B then press Start at the title screen.
 The default 3D mode for the US version is red/green-colored frames (like the FDS version), while the default for the Japanese version is uncolored frames.

 3D World Runner 3D-japanese3dmode in us ver.gif 3D World Runner 3D-us3dmode in japanese ver.gif